 - Guides in the selection of appropriate additives for specific food products

-- Innovations in antimicrobial delivery technologies and the use of multifactorial food preservation with antimicrobials are included
+- Includes innovations in antimicrobial delivery technologies and the use of multifactorial food preservation with antimicrobials

 Table of Contents